 While it’s not especially pleasing to ponder, have you ever wondered: Why do dogs eat cat poop?
 Perhaps the more relevant question is, how can you prevent your dog from eating cat poop?
-At Litter-Robot, we have a few solutions for those pet households with both dogs and cats running around.
+We have a few solutions for those pet households with both dogs and cats running around.

 So, why do dogs eat cat poop?

 There are a few theories as to why dogs eat cat poop.
-This nasty habit—scientifically referred to as coprophagia—is nevertheless somewhat normal in dogs.
+This nasty habit—scientifically referred to as coprophagia—is, nevertheless, somewhat normal in dogs.
 (Puppies are even more likely to “indulge.”)
-Here are a few reasons why:
+Let’s discuss a few reasons why.

-- Dogs are scavengers: It’s your dog’s natural instinct to eat just about anything.
-Just look to their wild ancestors (wolves, coyotes, etc.), which experts say will eat the feces of other animals if they don’t consume enough prey or other food throughout the day.
+Most dogs are extremely thrifty; if hungry, they will find something to eat.
+It’s your dog’s natural instinct to eat just about anything.
+Just look at their wild ancestors: Wolves and coyotes will eat their own feces or that of other animals if they don’t consume enough prey or other food throughout the day.
+Between their tendency to scavenge and cat poop often smelling like cat food, it’s no wonder that dogs will eat it with no prompting.

-- Boredom or stress: In many cases, dogs eat cat poop simply because they’re bored.
+In many cases, dogs eat cat poop simply because they have access and nothing better to do.
+They are bored.
 On the other hand, eating cat poop can be a form of “stress eating” for some dogs.
-Take into account whether your pup is getting enough physical activity and mental stimulation throughout the day.
+Take into account whether your pup is getting enough physical activity and mental stimulation throughout the day; if you notice that they’re exhibiting other symptoms of stress, try to determine the source of that stress and remedy it.

-- Certain medical conditions: According to PetMD, disorders like Cushing’s disease, intestinal malabsorption, or diabetes mellitus can make dogs “ravenously hungry.
-[They] will basically try to eat anything that has even the slightest resemblance to food.”
-Make an appointment with your veterinarian to rule out any medical conditions behind your dog’s yucky “snacking.”
+Disorders like Cushing’s disease (hyperadrenocorticism), intestinal malabsorption (the inability to effectively absorb nutrients from food), or diabetes mellitus (high blood sugar as a result of insulin abnormalities) can make dogs “ravenously hungry.”
+They will basically try to eat anything that has even the slightest resemblance to food.
+If your dog is behaving abnormally in addition to eating everything in sight, cat poop included, it is recommended that you make an appointment with your veterinarian to rule out any medical conditions behind your dog’s yucky “snacking.”

 Can dogs get sick from eating cat poop?

-In most cases, dogs will not get sick from eating cat poop.
-However, it is a real concern, as feces carry multitudes of bacteria and potentially harmful pathogens.
-For instance, we know from our zoonotic diseases post that cats can pass along bacterial infections like salmonella and campylobacter to both humans and dogs.
-Certain intestinal parasites can also transmit from consumed fecal matter.
+In most cases, dogs will not get sick from eating the feces of a healthy cat.
+However, it can be a real concern, as feces can carry multitudes of bacteria and potentially harmful pathogens.
+For instance, we know that cats can pass zoonotic diseases along, including bacterial infections like salmonella and campylobacter, to both humans and dogs.
+Certain intestinal parasites can also be transmitted through consumed fecal matter.

 Finally, cat litter itself can pose a risk to dogs.
-For instance, if a dog consumes a fair amount of clay clumping litter while snacking on cat poop, the litter can cause a harmful blockage.
+For instance, if a dog consumes a fair amount of clay-clumping litter while snacking on cat poop, the litter can cause a harmful blockage that may require emergency surgical intervention.

 How to prevent your dog from eating cat poop